HackVerse/blog/_posts/2019-12-13-why-attend-hackathons.md

 ### Boost your Resume

 Most companies and startups prefer enthusiastic students who have built innovative solutions using the latest technologies to solve real-world problems.
 The prototype you exhibit here, could potentially boost your resume and enable you to stand apart from the crowd.
-Who knows you'll build the next product like "GroupMe", Maybe you might get hired?
+Who knows what your idea can become?
+Maybe you'll build the next "GroupMe", Maybe you might get hired?

 ### Network, Network, and Network